Multi-tenant design and reflections on Ameba Platform

 ameba-A-secure

-We have also created a system that makes it possible to add other roles and corresponding attributes depending on operational circumstances.
+We have created a system that allows us to add attributes corresponding to other roles depending on the actual operational situation.

 ABAC: Policy